kamadland/ministry-guide/pages/02.intermediate/02.topic-2/docs.md

 **Purpose of Event:** The purpose of this event is to bring youth together from the NAB churches from all over BC to experience a time of renewal, worship and spiritual growth with peers from the larger Church.

 **Budget:** $155 per camper base price.
 This will not include travel.
-Each church will need to add onto that price for travel costs from each church to Kelowna.
+Each church will need to add onto that price for travel costs to Kelowna.
 Bethany Baptist will charge $200 per student, as well as supplement the cost of the bus from Richmond to Kelowna.
+Each student will be responsible for paying their own way.
+The costs of leaders going will be covered by the church, which will amount to approximately $1000, as well as part of the cost of the bus, which will amount to approximately $3000.
+Some of this is budgeted for in the annual youth budget, and some of the cost will be covered by fundraising.

 **Event Agenda** Friday, May 15, 2020 at 7:00 pm through Monday, May 18, 2020 at noon. (see Event Execution page for a detailed schedule)